Dracy88/Deep-Learning/README.md

 - Flower Recognizer: using the CNN and the Transfer learning technique, we can classify 102 types of flower
 - Flower Recognizer 2: using the CNN and the Fine Tuning technique, we can classify 102 types of flower
 - Time series predictor (Coming soon..)
-- Speech Recognizer: converting audio files into text (Planned)
+- Speech Recognizer: converting audio files into text (Coming soon..)